 The best “treatment” is prevention: laryngeal cancer is a preventable disease in most cases because the main risk factors are associated with lifestyle behaviors that can be modified or changed.
 The American Cancer Society recommends that those who drink alcoholic beverages should limit the amount of alcohol they consume—one drink per day is considered limited exposure to alcohol.
 It also recommends avoiding tobacco in any form.
 Vitamin A and beta-carotene may play a protective role in helping to decrease the risk of developing laryngeal cancer.

-That said, the primary treatment options for laryngeal cancer include surgery, radiation therapy, chemotherapy, or a combination of these treatments, the first two being the most commonly recommended treatments.
+That said, the primary laryngeal cancer treatment options include surgery, radiation therapy, chemotherapy, or a combination of these treatments, the first two being the most commonly recommended treatments.
 However, these treatments take a toll on the body.

 Potential Complications of Non-treatment